-- 1. Leadership: The Chair is responsible to the College, to the department, and to the Administration for the effective leadership of the department; the Chair is responsible to the department for the effective and accurate representation of its interests and concerns to the Administration.
+1. Leadership: The Chair is responsible to the College, to the department, and to the Administration for the effective leadership of the department; the Chair is responsible to the department for the effective and accurate representation of its interests and concerns to the Administration.
 Chairs should strive to recruit and maintain faculty who demonstrate excellence both in teaching and professional accomplishment.
 They should coordinate and stimulate participation in departmental affairs by all faculty and, where appropriate, students, and strive to keep departmental morale high.
-They should, moreover, maintain sensitivity to the world outside their disciplines and the College, and continually attempt to keep their departments aware of and responsive to the larger educational and social contexts in which they function. - 2.
-Curriculum: The Chair, in consultation with other department members, is responsible for the department's course offerings and major requirements.
-Insofar as is possible, faculty should be permitted to teach the courses they prefer in the areas of their particular expertise, providing that student needs are met.
-Scheduling of courses and determination of examination policies should, insofar as possible, reflect the wishes of the department members teaching those courses.
-The Chair should take into account the needs of the students as well as the discipline in the shaping of the curriculum.
-The Chair has the primary responsibility for encouraging faculty to advise students conscientiously and carefully and also to keep library and resource materials current.
+They should, moreover, maintain sensitivity to the world outside their disciplines and the College, and continually attempt to keep their departments aware of and responsive to the larger educational and social contexts in which they function.